- Starts at: 09:00h

 About the programme

-The 13th version of our renowned summer programme will bring you inspiring and thought-provoking lectures by leading experts in the field, interactive sessions, in-person study visits, group discussions (under the Chatham House Rule), panel presentations and a great, global network in the field.
+The 13th version of our renowned summer programme will bring you inspiring and thought-provoking lectures by leading experts in the field, interactive sessions, in-person study visits to Eurojust and the International Criminal Court (ICC), group discussions (under the Chatham House Rule), panel presentations and a great, global network in the field.

 - Understanding the radicalisation of individuals and early prevention